DPhi-Space/public-documentation/docs/4-examples/2-python-em-api.md

 ### 3. Inter-Pod Communication (`example_pod_intercommunication`)

-This example demonstrates how to make pods communicate within a private namespace:
+This example demonstrates how to make pods communicate among eachother:

 **What it does:**

-- Creates a private namespace for the user
 - Starts a server pod that exposes port 80
 - Starts a client pod that fetches data from the server
 - Shows how pods reference each other using `<username>-<pod_name>:<port>`